open-portfolio/open-portfolio.github.io/worth.markdown

 <br/>

-Most of this video covers the basic features of _FlowWorth_.
+Most of this video covers the basic features of _Flow Worth_.

 Near the end is a discussion of the advanced "Forecast" features, formerly available with an in-app purchase, but now free to all users.